opensearch-project/sql/docs/dev/opensearch-same-table-join-query.md

 #### 6.2.3 Logical Plan Relation Visitor

-The following sequence diagram shows what the
+The following sequence diagram shows how the join type is processed from logical to physical plan.

 ```mermaid
 sequenceDiagram